davidbotero100/Website/README.md

-# Website
+# Wedding Website
-Repo for one raw website.
+Repo for a wedding website.
-All images were made using Dall-E from OpenAI.